Health inequalities

 • Social inequality in medical treatment

-• Understanding how the inverse care law operates in a Danish general practice setting
+• Understanding how the inverse care law operates in the Danish general practice setting